alphagov/gds-way/programming-languages.md

 The set of languages we're comfortable supporting will change over time.

-If you want to use a new language, talk to your technical architect and create a prototype.
+If you want to use a new language, talk to your technical architect and the Deputy Director Technology Operations and then create a prototype.
 If it goes well make a pull request to change this document.

 If you've had problems using one of the languages we support, make a pull request to